rvt-prog-kval-24/DP41-DenissKozlovs-AviabiesuMeklesanasUnRezervesanasVietne/documentation/Anotācija.md

 The project documentation includes 28 pages that describe in detail all stages of the system development and operation.
 The documentation contains 12 schemes, 3 of which are sketches of the site pages.
 The explanatory note also presents functional requirements, system architecture, database description, user interfaces and system testing.

 The total number of pages in the explanatory note is 28.
 12 figures are included which illustrate various aspects of the project.
-The documentation also includes tables, graphs, and charts that help to better understand the structure and operation of the system.
-The appendices contain source code, sample reports and other related information.
+The documentation also includes tables that help to better understand the structure and operation of the system.